StanfordLegion/regent-lang.org/tutorial/04_logical_regions.md

 var unstructured_is = ispace(ptr, 1024) -- Create an ispace with 1024 elements.
 {% endhighlight %}

-A structured ispace is (multi-dimensional) rectangle of points.
+A structured ispace is a (multi-dimensional) rectangle of points.

 {% highlight regent %}
 var i1 = ispace(int1d, 1024, 0) -- Create an ispace including the 1-dimensional ints from 0 to 1023.